We Love Our Lamb: Goals

 Historically, the MLA Lamb campaign was seasonal in its approach – with marketing restricted to Spring – when product supply, demand and quality was at its best.
-With advancements in supply chains and production methods, high-quality lamb became readily available all year round.
-To achieve year-round presence, the MLA sought to leverage public holidays, occasions and events.
-The campaign has progressed since its inception in 1999, with its initial aim of highlighting the injustice of American tariffs on Australian Lamb, beseeching people to support domestic farmers by eating more lamb.
-Since then, not only has the campaign reportedly succeeded in terms of sales, however, the campaign has identified the 'Australian-ness' of Lamb and has since become the source of national pride.
+With advancements in supply chains and production methods, lamb became readily available all year round.
+To achieve a year-round presence, the MLA sought to leverage public holidays, occasions and events.
+The campaign has progressed since its inception in 1999, with its initial aim of highlighting the "injustice" of American tariffs on Australian Lamb, beseeching people to support domestic farmers by eating more lamb.
+Since then, not only has the campaign reportedly succeeded in terms of sales, however, the campaign has identified the 'Australian-ness' of Lamb.

 Challenges

-From the outset, the campaign was faced with challenges pertaining to a surge in lamb prices, retailers expectations, stagnant marketing funds and laws of diminishing returns.
+From the outset, the campaign was faced with challenges pertaining to a surge in lamb prices, retailers' expectations, stagnant marketing funds and laws of diminishing returns.
 In real terms, both sheep and lamb prices have risen in nominal terms and have subsequently increased in the last three decades.
 Quarterly retail prices for lamb rose by 93% from 2000.
 In short, the 2000s was a decade characterised by volatility and a rising in lamb prices.
 Driven by stronger export demand and severe droughts conditions, the campaigns primary challenge was to advertise a product an expensive product.

 Additionally, the financials in relation to the delivery of the campaign was costly.
 As illustrated in the graph below, the overall cost of the campaign was steep.
 However, the investment into the public holiday, coupled with an alleged, niche marketing campaign has delivered outstanding results.
 Between the years of 2007 and 2009, the advert was held accountable for generating a total return on investment of $8.04 for every dollar spent, amounting to an incremental revenue of $29.3 million.